grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 ![Conceptual Dashboard design](https://github.com/grafana/grafana-by-example/blob/main/cost-management/conceptual-dashboard-design.png)

-- Begin the dashboard build process add following set of queries, using cut and paste, to a Grafana Dashboard to start the cost management dashboard build process
+- Begin the dashboard build process by adding the following set of queries to a Grafana dashboard.
+Using cut and paste, add each query to an individual panel in the dashboard, some of the panels are of type Stat and others Time series
-- Utilize the layout described in the Conceptual Dashboard design to place the panels
+- Utilize the layout described in the Conceptual Dashboard design to approximately size and place the panels

 ## Usage Metrics for the Organization
 - Add these queries as individual Time Series panels